gajus/write-file-webpack-plugin/README.md

  * @property {RegExp} test A regular expression used to test if file should be written.
 When not present, all bundle will be written.
  * @property {boolean} useHashIndex Use hash index to write only files that have changed since the last iteration (default: true).
  * @property {boolean} log Logs names of the files that are being written (or skipped because they have not changed) (default: true).
+ * @property {boolean} force Forces the execution of the plugin regardless of being using `webpack-dev-server` or not (default: false).
  */

 /**